Denmark: Constitutional monarchy (1849–present)

-German non-aggression pact and invasion

-In 1939 Denmark signed a 10-year non-aggression pact with Nazi Germany but Germany invaded Denmark on 9 April 1940 and the Danish government quickly surrendered.
+In 1939, Denmark signed a 10-year nonaggression pact with Nazi Germany.
+However, Germany invaded Denmark on 9 April 1940, and the Danish government quickly surrendered.
+However, as around 10% of the German army's foodstuff was supplied by Danish agricultural output and Germany wanted that supply line to continue, the occupation was more cooperative and less harsh than many other countries in Europe.
 World War II in Denmark was characterised by economic co-operation with Germany until 1943, when the Danish government refused further co-operation and its navy scuttled most of its ships and sent many of its officers to Sweden, which was neutral.
+At that point the government fell.
 The Danish resistance performed a rescue operation that managed to evacuate several thousand Jews and their families to safety in Sweden before the Germans could send them to death camps.
 Some Danes supported Nazism by joining the Danish Nazi Party or volunteering to fight with Germany as part of the Frikorps Danmark.
 Iceland severed ties with Denmark and became an independent republic in 1944; Germany surrendered in May 1945.
 In 1948, the Faroe Islands gained home rule.
 In 1949, Denmark became a founding member of NATO.

-Denmark was a founding member of European Free Trade Association (EFTA).
+Denmark was a founding member of the European Free Trade Association (EFTA).
 During the 1960s, the EFTA countries were often referred to as the Outer Seven, as opposed to the Inner Six of what was then the European Economic Community (EEC).
 In 1973, along with Britain and Ireland, Denmark joined the European Economic Community (now the European Union) after a public referendum.
 The Maastricht Treaty, which involved further European integration, was rejected by the Danish people in 1992; it was only accepted after a second referendum in 1993, which provided for four opt-outs from policies.
 The Danes rejected the euro as the national currency in a referendum in 2000.
 Greenland gained home rule in 1979 and was awarded self-determination in 2009.
 Neither the Faroe Islands nor Greenland are members of the European Union, the Faroese having declined membership of the EEC in 1973 and Greenland in 1986, in both cases because of fisheries policies.

 Constitutional change in 1953 led to a single-chamber parliament elected by proportional representation, female accession to the Danish throne, and Greenland becoming an integral part of Denmark.
 The centre-left Social Democrats led a string of coalition governments for most of the second half of the 20th century, introducing the Nordic welfare model.
 The Liberal Party and the Conservative People's Party have also led centre-right governments.